rasmi-aw/Localisation-lib/README.md

 ```

 ## 2.4 Getting country flag
-In some cases you might want to display a specific country flag, and **getCountryFlagSVG(...)** method returns a byte array of a flag than can be saved as an SVG file, since it was an svg file before fetching it.
+In some cases you might want to display a specific country flag, and **getCountryFlagSVG(...)** method returns a byte array of a flag that can be saved as an SVG file, since it was an svg file before fetching it.

 To get a country flag, all you need to do is to specify it's code for examle **Algeria** => **dz**, and the format of the flag, whether it's a **RECTANGLE**, or a **SQUARE**.